-The Group has obtained resource assessments in relation to its oil shale leases, the latest of which shows 126 million bbl of oil in surface mineable JORC Measured Resource.
+The Group has obtained resource assessments in relation to its oil shale leases, the latest of which shows 126 million barrels of oil in surface mineable JORC Measured Resource.

-TomCo has entered into a license with Red Leaf Resources Inc ("Red Leaf"), which owns the EcoShaleTM extraction process, to use this unique and environmentally sensitive technology to extract oil from the Group's leases.
-Having built and tested a pilot plant in 2008, Red Leaf is currently completing its permitting for the Seep Ridge project.
-Following this, Red Leaf is expected to start constructing a one-off Early Production System capsule, which is 75% of the planned full scale commercial capsules used to produce 9,800 barrels of oil per day (bopd), to demonstrate scalability of the process and economic viability of its Utah projects.
+TomCo has entered into a license with Red Leaf Resources Inc ("Red Leaf"), which developed and owns the patents to the EcoShaleTM extraction process, to use this unique and environmentally sensitive technology to extract oil from the Group's leases.
+Having built and tested a pilot plant in 2008 and completed its permitting for the Seep Ridge project, Red Leaf has started construction of a one-off Early Production System ("EPS") capsule, which is 75% of the planned full scale commercial capsules used to produce 9,800 barrels of oil per day (bopd), to demonstrate scalability of the process and economic viability of its Utah projects.
 The technology produced by Red Leaf is currently unique within the marketplace and until extraction commences, the viability of this technology will not be determinable.
-Once the viability of this technology has been determined, the Group intends to build and operate a similar EcoShaleTM plant on its Holliday Block lease.
+Once the viability of this technology has been determined, the Group intends to build and operate a similar EcoShaleTM plant on its Holliday Block lease in Utah.